mteam88/mteam88.github.io/src/content/blog/mev-isnt-as-competitive-as-you-think.md

 Short tail MEV is usually based on opportunites (ops) that are extremely well known in searcher communities and the bots that target these ops are often run by teams who put a lot of effort into optimizing their bots.

-Long tail MEV on the other hand, is usually based on ops that are specific and more difficult to automate.
+Long tail MEV on the other hand, is usually based on ops that are specific, more difficult to automate, and occur less often.
 These ops are often not well known and tend to be targeted by individual searchers.
 ### Competition for ops
 Short tail MEV is based on strategies that are well known and easy to automate.
 A vast majority of the competition between short-tail MEV bots is based on using various techniques to "hit" specific ops before other bots.
 This is usually done by using a combination of the following techniques:
 - Efficiency (Bot computation)